ircanywhere/ircanywhere.github.io/docs/source/server/channels.rst

    :returns: void

+.. js:function:: ChannelManager.queueJoin(id, channel, key)

+   Queues a channel for join

+   :param objectid id: A valid Mongo ObjectID for the networks collection
+   :param string channel: A valid channel name
+   :param string key: A key to join the channel if necessary
+   :returns: void

 .. js:function:: ChannelManager.getChannel(network, channel)

    Gets a tab record from the parameters passed in, strictly speaking this doesn't have to